 - (1) Soldiers: Number: 10-1,000 (percentile dice times 10).
 95 percent chance that they are troops of the country in which they are encountered.
 In jungle, swamp, or mountainous country within two hexagons of a national border, there is a 60-40 percent chance of their being troops of the country in which they are met; otherwise they are soldiers of the neighbouring nation.
 70 percent of their number will be ordinary foot troops (Changadesha), and 30 percent will be heavy infantry (Kuruthuni) of level II and III.
-Every 20 will have one Captain (Kasi), and every 400 will have one Commander (Molkar).
+Every 20 will have one Captain (Kási), and every 400 will have one Commander (Molkár).
 There is a 15 percent chance of 1-6 still higher ranking officers accompanying ANY party; if indicated, roll for their ranks (Molkar through Mringu, levels IV through IX).
 There is a possibility of Warriors of 2nd level and above having some supernormal weapon or armour; a table is given below by which this can be determined.
-There is also a 50 percent chance that troops will be transporting treasure: Type A for parties of 50 or less, Type C for parties of 51-100, and Type E for groups over 100 (cf. the Treasure Table below).
+There is also a 50 percent chance that troops will be transporting treasure: Type A for parties of 50 or less.
+Type C for parties of 51-100, and Type E for groups over 100 (cf. the Treasure Table below).
 Attacking the troops of the Empire is, of course, an act which will be avenged by Imperial forces!
 Troops of other lands can be attacked if met within the Empire, of course. - (2) Bandits/Pirates: Bandits are found in land areas, and pirates are met on water.
 Otherwise there is no difference in their composition.
 Number: 6-600 (percentile dice times 6).
 Every 50 will have a 5th level Warrior; every 100 will have one 8th level fighter.
 Every 200 will have one magic user: roll 1-10 for his or her level and then determine what spells are carried.
-There is also a chance that such a magic user will possess "Eyes," amulets, or even an item of miscellaneous magic; a Káitars upon his person.
-There is also a 20 percent table is given later on by which this can be determined. chance that any given party will be composed of women There is a 30 percent chance of finding an Evil Priest or (Aridáni).
+There is also a chance that such a magic user will possess "Eyes," amulets, or even an item of miscellaneous magic; a table is given later on by which this can be determined.
+There is a 30 percent chance of finding an Evil Priest or